Thinking College Early Fair is Saturday, Feb. 23

 “Students, along with their families, will know all of the options for post-secondary education,” said Clark.
 “This fair gets parents involved in meeting with representatives to have their questions answered, which saves hours of time trying to get answers on the phone in the future.”

-New this year, students and families will also learn tips about the importance of starting to save for secondary education as early as possible from representatives of banks and local credit unions.
+Students and families will also learn tips about the importance of starting to save for secondary education as early as possible from representatives of banks and local credit unions.

 The Thinking College Early Fair began in 2004 as a community event, sponsored by the education ministry for Progressive Baptist Church.
 The fair was so successful that the following year, the church partnered with SPPS to ensure it had enough space.